kevinmg96/Drone-2D/README.md

 Introduction
 ============

+Disclaimer: This is a fork of the Robotarium Project developed by Georgia Institute of Technology.
+Modifications to their software library were made in order to reach the desired goals for my project.
+The purpose of this repo is to train the mobile agent to follow the unknown dynamics of a group of ground users, deep q networks (DQN) algorithm was implemented as the training model to reach the proposed objective.

 This is a Python simulator for Robotarium!
 The Robotarium is a project at Georgia Institute of Technology allowing public, remote access to a state-of-the-art multi-robot testbed.